snocks/Pomodoro-Timer/README.md

  - When the user open the website , by default the time will be 25 minutes and break time 5 minutes and the user can change them.
  - When the user click *start* button, timer should start countdown.
  - When the user click *pause* button, timer should stop countdown temporarily.
+ - When the user re-click on start button, timer should continue countdown.
  - When the user click *reset* button, timer should stop count down completely.

- - When the user re-click on start button, timer should continu countdown.

 **2.Test Steps:**
  - Test all the methods are exist.
  - Test if the main function return an object.
  - Test the methods to insure that give the correct time.